 Week 5: Handling missing values and scraping data

-Week 7: Intermediate models
+Week 7: Intermediate models and programming

 Week 8: Analysing text data